VladimirMakaev/cqrs-journey-doc/Reference_02_CQRSIntroduction.markdown

 management of stale data is more of an implementation detail that is not always addressed in a standard or consistent manner.

-> "Standard layered architectures don't explicitly deal with either of these issues.
-While putting everything in the same database may be one step in the direction of handling collaboration, staleness is usually exacerbated in those architectures by the use of caches as a performance-improving afterthought."
+> Standard layered architectures don't explicitly deal with either of these issues.
+While putting everything in the same database may be one step in the direction of handling collaboration, staleness is usually exacerbated in those architectures by the use of caches as a performance-improving afterthought.
   Udi Dahan talking about collaboration and staleness, [Clarified CQRS][dahanclarify].